Debugging

 check-boundary-conditions

-$npx skills add blunotech-dev/skills --skill check-boundary-conditions
+$npx skills add blunotech-dev/agents --skill check-boundary-conditions

 Instructions